Netflix/lemur/docs/production/index.rst

 - `check_revoked`
 - `sync`

-If you are using LetsEncrypt, you must also run the following:

-- `fetch_all_pending_acme_certs`
-- `remove_old_acme_certs`

-Rarely, lemur may see duplicate certificates issue with LetsEncrypt.
-This is because of the retry logic during resolution of pending certificates.
-To deduplicate these certificates, please consider running celery task `disable_rotation_of_duplicate_certificates`.
-This task will identify duplicate certificates and disable auto rotate if it's confident that the certificate is not being used.
-If certificate is in use, no change is done (operation status = skipped).
-If unused, auto-rotation will be disabled (operation status = success).
-If it's not able to confidently determine that certificates are duplicates, operation status will result in `failed` for that specific set of certificates.
-You may want to manually check these certs to determine if you want to keep them all.
-The task will always keep auto-rotate on for at least one certificate.

 How often you run these commands is largely up to the user. `notify` should be run once a day (more often will result in duplicate notifications). `check_revoked` is typically run at least once a day.